Resistant Starch – What You Need to Know

 Whole Grains… Such as buckwheat, quinoa, wheat, maize, spelt, freekeh barley, millet, amaranth (tiny amount) to name a few.
 They are a wonderful source of fibre, vitamins and minerals and resistant starch.

 Potatoes…When cooked a good source of resistant starch and when you cook, then cool them, the amount of resistant starch increases quite substantially.
 Cold potato salad, roast potatoes, potato soup — all great forms of resistant starch.
 Sweet potatoes have resistant starch but not just as much as regular potatoes.

-And remember, if you need help, or a plan to restore and rebalance the function of your Gut Microbiome and Transform your Health – reach out, I am here for you.
+And remember, if you need help – reach out, I am here for you.
 Nat xx

 - Salem, I., Ramser, A., Isham, N., Ghannoum, M.A.
 (2018) The Gut Microbiome as a Major Regulator of the Gut-Skin Axis.
 Frontiers in Microbiology Vol 9.